wied03/react_native_sample/README.md

 * Rather than commenting out the entire clause above, probably need to monkey patch it with an exclusion on all Opal prototypes.
 Couldn't easily do this in testing though
 * React packager is slow to refresh when index.ios.js is a big bundle with opal, etc. in it
-* https://github.com/mjohnston/react-native-webpack-server can sort of replace all of this but it's without a maintainer and currently as to fight against the React Native packager
+* https://github.com/mjohnston/react-native-webpack-server can sort of replace all of this but it's without a maintainer and currently has to fight against the React Native packager